KFUPM-JRCAI/gpt-oss-deployer/README.md

 ## Using the Model

 ### Python API Usage
-For custom applications, you can integrate the model into your Python code using the OpenAI client library.
+To use the model in your own applications, you can use the OpenAI Python client.
 The served model provides an OpenAI-compatible HTTP API:

-First, install the OpenAI Python library:
+First, install the library:
 ```bash
 uv pip install openai
 ```

-Then use the API in your Python application:
+Then, use the following code in your Python app to connect to the model:
 ```python
 import openai